by Brianna Flaherty

 This should feel restful, so you can always place blankets or pillows under your thighs for support if your muscles feel stretched too tight.
 It’s a similar pose to the one we started with, so be sure to take inventory of all the shifts that have happened in your body since the beginning of the flow.

 What are your go-to stretches when you’re looking to give your pelvic floor a little love?
-Share them with us in the comments.
+Have you tried pelvic floor yoga?
+Share your thoughts with us in the comments.